-&lt;sup>1Persons who have applied to start the process for entry to the profession.
+1Persons who have applied to start the process for entry to the profession.
 Select "n/a" from the drop-down list if you do not track this information.
-Enter "0" in a "Number of applicants" field if vou track the information. but the correct value is zero application licia ii you hack the information, i but the confect value is zero d) Indicate where your members were initially trained in the profession (use only whole numbers; do not enter commas or decimals).
+Enter "0" in a "Number of applicants" field if you track the information, but the correct value is zero.